DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/interface.rst

 All functions below are request to **Vision**, the communication is one send and one recv.

-.. warning:: These are the system functions, do **NOT** directly call thses functions even if you need to modify the script!
+.. warning:: These are the system functions, do **NOT** directly call these functions even if you need to modify the script!

 .. raw:: html